Back to Parish & Company Home Page

 Parish & Company is an independent registered investment advisor based in Portland, Oregon providing investment management services to a broad mix of clients based upon the following parameters:

 1) Client Analysis: All client recommendations are based upon a complete review of each clients specific financial situation and the related suitability of the investments recommended.
-Such factors include total assets, investment experience, proximity to retirement, etc.
+Such factors include the following: other investments and investment experience, age, financial situation and needs, tax status, net worth, liquid net worth, annual income, investment objectives, liquidity needs, investment time horizon, risk tolerance and other specific information disclosed.

 2) Definition of Risk: Parish & Company defines risk directly in relation to each clients asset allocation, or more specifically the percent of stock and stock funds to total assets.
 The higher the percent of stocks and stock funds, the greater the risk.

-Beginning with a client specific analysis, coupled with this asset allocation centric philosophy, four general investment profiles are considered for suitability: they are growth, balanced, conservative and low risk.
+Beginning with a client specific analysis, coupled with this asset allocation centric philosophy, four general investment profiles/objectives are considered for suitability: they are growth, balanced, conservative and low risk.
+These are considered in conjunction with each clients tolerance for risk.

-These four specific asset allocation/risk profile parameters are defined as follows:
+These four specific asset allocation/investment objective parameters are defined as follows:

 Growth: greater than 75 percent stock and stock funds, remainder fixed income